d3plus/d3plus-plot/example/bar-chart.md

 # Bar Chart

-When constructing data to be used with a Bar Chart, there must be a unique data point for each bar.
+When constructing data to be used with the [BarChart](http://d3plus.org/docs/#BarChart) class, there must be a unique data point for each bar.
 Given this data array:

 ```js
 var data = [